Default MCP Servers - Examples¶

 Why this server is catalogued under Examples

-DeepWiki is catalogued under Examples rather than Search because its primary use is as a reference grounding server for AI code generation — the kind of MCP target a tutorial points at when it wants a concrete external server with no signup friction.
-After Save & Connect the Tools tab exposes the library lookup / code-example surface the server publishes — useful for verifying chat-side tool wiring without burning a vendor quota.
+DeepWiki is catalogued under Examples rather than Search because its primary use is as a reference grounding server for AI code generation - the kind of MCP target a tutorial points at when it wants a concrete external server with no signup friction.
+After Save & Connect the Tools tab exposes its three repo-wiki read tools - useful for verifying chat-side tool wiring without burning a vendor quota.

 Description (full)